mowalky/nextjs-with-typescript/README.md

-# Next.js with TypeScript example
+# Next.js with TypeScript playground